 The FIG (Federation of International Gymnastics) is responsible for governing the rules of gymnastics and produces a lengthy Code of Points which is essentially the rule book for vault and all other gymnastics apparatus.

-Types of Gymnastics Vaults
+Types of Vault in Gymnastics

-Handspring vaults take off forwards and pass through the handstand shape as the hands contact the vault table.
+Handspring vaults take off forward and pass through the handstand shape as the hands contact the vault table.
 To increase the difficulty of a handspring vault a somersault and twists can be added after the handstand phase.

 Tsukahara vaults are named after Mitsuo Tsukahara.
 It involves a half turn onto the vault table so the gymnast is facing backward when the hands touch the vault.
 This effectively leads the gymnast into a back somersault after they push off from the vault.